Empress Michiko: Empress of Japan

 Upon the death of Emperor Shōwa on 7 January 1989, Crown Princess Michiko's husband became the 125th Emperor of Japan, and she became empress consort.
 The new Emperor and Empress were enthroned (Sokui Rei Seiden no Gi) at the Tokyo Imperial Palace on 12 November 1990.

-Since their enthronement, the imperial couple have visited many countries, and have done much to make the Imperial Family more visible and approachable in contemporary Japan.
+Since their enthronement and until her husband's abdication, the imperial couple visited many countries, and did much to make the Imperial Family more visible and approachable in contemporary Japan.
 They also tried to be close to the people, visiting the 47 prefectures of Japan.

-Her official duties, apart from visits to other countries, are to assist her husband at events and ceremonies, both within and outside the Imperial Palace, receiving official guests including state guests and also to visit the social, cultural and charitable institutions and facilities.
+Her official duties, apart from visits to other countries, were to assist her husband at events and ceremonies, both within and outside the Imperial Palace, receiving official guests including state guests and also to visit the social, cultural and charitable institutions and facilities.
 For example, in 2007, Michiko performed duties in her official capacity on more than 300 occasions.
 For many years Akihito and Michiko visited facilities for children on Children's Day and facilities for the elderly on Respect for the Aged Day.
-The Imperial Household Agency announced that after 2014 they will pass on these duties to the younger generation.
-Their health has had no bearing on this decision.
+Beginning in 2014 they passed on these duties to the younger generation though it was announced by the Imperial Household Agency that their health had no bearing on this decision.
 Following the death of her mother-in-law, Empress Dowager Nagako, on 16 June 2000, she succeeded her as honorary president of the Japanese Red Cross Society.

 As empress, she was particularly responsible for Momijiyama Imperial Cocoonery, a sericulture farm on the grounds of the imperial palace.
-She participated in the annual ceremony of harvesting silk, personally feeds silkworms with mulberry leaves and is responsible to take care of them, the frames, and the harvesting.
+She participated in the annual ceremony of harvesting silk, personally fed silkworms with mulberry leaves and was responsible for taking care of them, the frames, and the harvesting.
 The production and harvesting of silk were part of her ceremonial duties, linked to Shintoism, Japanese culture, and tradition.
 From 1994 to 2019, the Empress offered a part of the harvested silk of the koishimaru variety (the oldest species now kept in Japan) to the Shōsōin Treasure-house in the Buddhist temple Tōdai-ji in Nara to be used for the restoration of its treasures.

-The Empress is expected to be the embodiment of traditional values such as modesty and purity.
-She has demonstrated a strong sense of duty throughout her life, which makes her quite popular amongst the Japanese.
-She takes part in religious ceremonies with her husband, such as visits to Ise Grand Shrine, other Shinto shrines and Imperial mausoleums to pray to the Imperial Family's ancestral spirits.
+The Empress of Japan is expected to be the embodiment of traditional values such as modesty and purity.
+Michiko demonstrated a strong sense of duty throughout her life, which made her quite popular amongst the Japanese.
+She took part in religious ceremonies with her husband, such as visits to Ise Grand Shrine, other Shinto shrines and Imperial mausoleums to pray to the Imperial Family's ancestral spirits.
 In addition, she is an accomplished classical pianist.

 The Empress was elevated into the Hall of Fame of International Best Dressed List in 1990.

+On the abdication of her husband on 30 April 2019, she became the Empress Emerita.
+Since the abdication, the couple's primary residence has been the Takanawa Residence.
+In August 2023, Michiko and Akihito visited the tennis court where they first met and interacted with members of the organization responsible for its upkeep.